 Dev – You have strong views against mutual funds.
 Why?
 And given that most people are better off not touching equities directly, don’t you think MFs are the go-to option for such people?

-Mr. Anonymous – Unfortunately, MF industry doesn’t work for its unit holders.
+Mr. Anonymous – Unfortunately, the MF industry doesn’t work for its unitholders.

 Every industry has its good, bad and ugly.
-But financial industry has more of bad and ugly.
+But the financial industry has more of bad and ugly.
 The quality of advisors in India is too bad.
 Investors should check what qualification they have.
 Most don’t have experience of understanding investing too.
 SEBI doesn’t have good certifications.
 It isn’t strict and extensive.
 Even a 10th Standard student without experience would clear those certifications.
-Most of the Advisors are basically distributors labeled as advisors.
+Most of the Advisors are basically mutual fund distributors labelled as advisors.